McTsts/mc-core-shaders/README.md

 ## Wavy Water

 This makes water move up and down.
 This is adjusted for only two biomes: the void & swamp.
 Other biomes may not work.
 Adjust line 35 of the vsh  (the color checks) to make it work elsewhere.

+## Remove Name Boxes

+This is a very very simple shader, that removes the boxes around names without having to rely on things like negative spaces.